The Choirboys (film): Reception

 The film attracted negative reviews and is considered by some to be Aldrich's weakest film.
 Vincent Canby's review in The New York Times described the film as "cheap and nasty" as well as "a stylistic and narrative mess".

 Wambaugh, after seeing the film, called it a "dreadful, slimy, vile film... a sleazy, insidious film.
 There was no serious intent to it.
 It was an insult to me but also to every self-respecting cop in America."

 He sued Lorimar and was paid $1 million in compensation.

 He then bought back the rights to The Onion Field and Black Marble to have more control, because of what happened to The Choirboys.

 The Choirboys currently holds a 40% rating on Rotten Tomatoes based on 10 reviews.

+In popular culture

+In Peter Straub's 1983 novel Floating Dragon, an all-police screening of The Choirboys is a major plot point.

+The term "Choir Practice" has worked its way into police slang as an informal meeting after work, alcohol may or may not be involved.